Stare, Share, Steal, & be willing to look Stupid

 “Stare, Share, Steal, and be Willing to Look Stupid”

-Stare and absorb the work of those who came before you.
+Stare at the work of those who came before you.

 Take the time to observe the world around you and restock your creative well.
 Make a point to observe the masters who came before you, absorb their work, and then find a way to make it your own.